Christine Wallace: Biographer

 She also wrote, but did not publish, an unauthorised biography of Julia Gillard when she was Prime Minister.
 The book was to be called Julia Gillard: unauthorised, and was to be published by Allen & Unwin in 2011.
 It was allocated an ISBN, 978-1-74175-848-1, but never published.

+Her 2023 book, Political Lives: Australian prime ministers and their biographers, was shortlisted for the Australian History Prize at the New South Wales Premier's History Awards in the same year.

 Academic

 In 2015, she was awarded her PhD for a thesis entitled The Silken Cord: Contemporaneous 20th Century Prime Ministerial Biography in Australia and Its Meaning.
 It explores the idea of political biography as political intervention, through the contemporaneous political biography of twentieth century Australian politicians.

 In 2017, the Australian Research Council awarded Wallace a Discovery Early Career Researcher Award (DECRA) for a post-doctoral study entitled The Caseys and Pat Jarrett in Washington, 1940–1942.
 It will study Australian Minister Richard Gardiner 'Dick' Casey, his wife Maie Casey and their press aide Patricia 'Pat' Jarrett, who served in Washington during 1940–41.

 She currently holds her DECRA fellowship at the National Centre of Biography, Australian National University.